Looking to experience the best of Ireland’s capital? Here is our Dublin bucket list: the top 25 best things to do and see in Dublin in your lifetime.

 Home to a pier lined with cosy cafés and restaurants serving great local fare, there is plenty to explore here.
 A castle sits atop a hill overlooking the Irish Sea and Dublin Bay, long-stretching beaches, fishing spots, and dozens of walking trails, all taking in the astounding beauty of the area.

 Take a break from fast-paced city life and enjoy a trip to Howth.
 Easily accessed via the DART (Dublin Area Rapid Transit) or Dublin bus, it’s the perfect pallet-cleanser for any visit to Dublin.
+The Howth Cliff Walk is one of the best walks in and around Dublin and is definitely worth the trip.

 Address: Howth, Co.
 Dublin, Ireland